Sanglorian/orcus/Orcus Player Options - current.md

 {:toc}
 # Ancestries

 A character's ancestry reflects their upbringing before becoming an adventurer.
-This can be “nature” or “nurture”, or both.
+This can be “nature” or “nurture,” or both.
 For example, one game of Orcus might have characters choose a species origin for their ancestry: dwarf, human, elf, and so on.
 See the Advanced Options section for more details on ancestries as species.

 The default ancestry rules presented here assume that all characters are human, or that their genetic makeup matters less than other details about them.
-A player chooses two details for their character: their “crux” and their “heritage”.
+A player chooses two details for their character: their “crux” and their “heritage.”

 If the two halves of your ancestry give a bonus to the same skill, choose any other skill for the second bonus.